notepad-plus-plus/notepad-plus-plus/PowerEditor/src/tools/NppShell/README.md

 * [Visual Studio 2022](https://visualstudio.microsoft.com/vs)
 * [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk)

-## Build a Release dll file (NppModernShell.dll)
+## Build a Release dll file (NppShell.dll)
-Just open the NppModernShell.sln Visual Studio solution, select Release as the build type, and do a Rebuild of the solution.
+Just open the NppShell.sln Visual Studio solution, select Release as the build type, and do a Rebuild of the solution.

-## Generate a Sparse Package (NppModernShell.msix)
+## Generate a Sparse Package (NppShell.msix)
 To generate a Sparse Package, you need to have the makeappx.exe tool in your PATH, the easiest way to do this is to run the `Developer Command Prompt for VS 2022` command prompt, since it sets up the path.
-Once inside the NppModernShell folder, run the following command to generate the Sparse Package:
+Once inside the NppShell folder, run the following command to generate the Sparse Package:
 ```
-makeappx pack /d .\Packaging /p .\NppModernShell.msix /nv
+makeappx pack /d .\Packaging /p .\NppShell.msix /nv
 ```
 This takes the content of the Packaging directory, and packages them up into the msix file.

 ## Sign both of these with signtool.exe
-Now we have both the `NppModernShell.dll` and `NppModernShell.msix` files, we need to sign them with a valid certificate.
+Now we have both the `NppShell.dll` and `NppShell.msix` files, we need to sign them with a valid certificate.
-To do this, once again run the `Developer Command Prompt for VS 2022` command prompt and change to the NppModernShell folder.
+To do this, once again run the `Developer Command Prompt for VS 2022` command prompt and change to the NppShell folder.
 The following command expects the following:
 * The pfx certificate is called MyCert.pfx
 * The password for the pfx certificate is: `Test1234`

 Make the needed changes to match the real certificate.
 ```
-SignTool.exe sign /fd SHA256 /tr http://timestamp.digicert.com /td sha256 /a /f .\MyCert.pfx /p Test1234 /d "Notepad++" /du https://notepad-plus-plus.org/ NppModernShell.msix
+SignTool.exe sign /fd SHA256 /tr http://timestamp.digicert.com /td sha256 /a /f .\MyCert.pfx /p Test1234 /d "Notepad++" /du https://notepad-plus-plus.org/ NppShell.msix
-SignTool.exe sign /fd SHA256 /tr http://timestamp.digicert.com /td sha256 /a /f .\MyCert.pfx /p Test1234 /d "Notepad++" /du https://notepad-plus-plus.org/ x64\Release\NppModernShell.dll
+SignTool.exe sign /fd SHA256 /tr http://timestamp.digicert.com /td sha256 /a /f .\MyCert.pfx /p Test1234 /d "Notepad++" /du https://notepad-plus-plus.org/ x64\Release\NppShell.dll
 ```
 Now both files has been signed, and can be used.